 In this case, your resume, as a tool creating a first impression with an employer, should be competitive and of outstanding quality.
-Below are some practical ideas for how to write a translator’s resume, based on classic tips, real stories, and opinions of employers on the subject.
+Below are some practical ideas for how to write a translator CV, based on classic tips, real stories, and opinions of employers on the subject.

-There are a few basic ideas that should be a given in order to make your resume a working tool.
-These recommendations, listed below, are repeated time and time again in numerous sources.
+There are a few basic ideas that should be a given in order to make your translator CV a working tool.
+The recommendations listed below are repeated time and time again in numerous sources.

 Unfortunately, you will probably send out your resume to many companies before you are accepted.
-It is, therefore, beneficial to have a kind of framework that you can adapt for each particular position.
-In this framework you should include:
+It is, therefore, beneficial to have a kind of framework that you can adapt your translator CV to, for each particular position.
+In this framework, you should include:

 ● Information that does not change (biographical facts, contact information).